muahchee/scruffyWiki/docs/notes/webdevNotes/git.md

 13/03/25 - I had a problem where deploying a second time did not update gh-pages.
 It worked when I unpublished the site and did the above steps again.

+---

+## reset and revert

+`reset` is for local repos.
+It removes the latest commit completely and moves the head to parent. syntax - `git reset HEAD^` (reverse latest commit)

+`revert`is for public repos.
+It makes a new commit that reverses the changes made in latest commit. syntax - `git revert HEAD`

+---

+## relative traversal

+`~number` to specify how many steps up

+`^` to go up a level
+`^2` specifies the second parent (from the left)